Universality of the limit shape of convex lattice polygonal lines: Appendix

 In the limit $n\to\infty$, Theorem \ref{th:Vasser} yields

-That is to say, in the successive limit $r\to0\,(\infty)$, $n\to\infty$, the measures $\PP_n^r$ and $\PP_n^1$ become singular with respect to each other.
+That is to say, in the successive limit $r\to0 (\infty)$, $n\to\infty$, the measures $\PP_n^r$ and $\PP_n^1$ become singular with respect to each other.

-Moreover, one can show that the distance $\|\PP_n^r-\PP_n^1\|_{TV}$ is not small even for a fixed $r\ne1$.
-To this end, it suffices to find a function on $\CP_n$ possessing a limiting distribution (possibly degenerate) under each $\PP_n^r$, with the limit depending on the parameter~$r$.
+Moreover, one can show that the distance $\|\PP_n^r-\PP_n^1\|_{\mathrm{TV}}$ is not small even for a fixed $r\ne1$.
+To this end, it suffices to find a function on $\CP_n$ possessing a limiting distribution (possibly degenerate) under each $\PP_n^r$, with the limit depending on the parameter $r$.
 Recalling Remark \ref{rm:r}, it is natural to seek such a function in the form referring to integer points on $\varGamma\in\CP_n$.
-Indeed, for the statistic $N_\varGamma=\sum_{x\in \calX}\nu_{\varGamma}(x)$ introduced in the proof of Theorem \ref{th:Vasser}, the following law of large numbers holds (see Bogachev and Zarbaliev \cite[Theorem~3]{BZ1} and Zarbaliev \cite[\S\myp1.10]{Z}).
+Indeed, for the statistic $N_\varGamma=\sum_{x\in\calX}\nu_{\varGamma}(x)$ introduced in the proof of Theorem \ref{th:Vasser}, the following law of large numbers holds (see Bogachev and Zarbaliev \cite{BZ1}, Theorem 3, and Zarbaliev \cite{Z}, Section 1.10). \begin{lemma} Under Assumption \ref{as:c}, for each $r\in(0,\infty)$ and any $\varepsilon>0$,